mslilyb/cSABR/README.md

 - The `pblat` container works, and produces the same output as the SABR blat (i.e. conda pblat)!

+### pybakeoff

+The python bakeoff control script is a WIP, as is its documentation.
+Please see within the script to understand more about it.
+It currently runs with all the same options.

+#### Current Status:

+- Certain program outputs go to directory `pybakeoff` is executed in, rather than in target build directory.
+This is because `cd` is easier in perl and I haven't tried it yet in python.
+- `run-aligner.py` and `read-simulator.py` are both targets for integration into the control script.
+As it stands, I'm using IPC to access them, which is more than a little awkward.
+- `run-aligner.py` could use with some abstraction/standardization.
+I have an idea on how to use a loop to work through the programs.
+- There isn't a way to time commands, yet, pending a discussion with Ian on how best to do so.
+The goal is long term reproduciblity.
+- Exactly `gmap` requires that the input genome file and its location be *separate*, and does not tolerate absolute or relative paths (WHAT?)
+- Even without the `-d` flag, a lot of extraneous files are left in the target directory.
+Are they needed?
+- `md5` checksums have yet to be implemented.

 ## Next Steps

 - Use `pblat` to begin exploring container performance compared to conda.
 Evaluate following cases: